 SHM Converge offers a comprehensive array of educational and networking opportunities designed specifically for the hospital medicine professional.
-Attendees can re-energize and focus their practice with the latest research, best practices and newest innovations in the field that can immediately be applied to improving patient care.
+These recording contain the best content from the live event, viewable at your convenience.
+Re-energize and focus your practice with the latest research, best practices, and newest innovations in the field that can immediately be applied to improving patient care.

 - Describe current state-of-the-art evidence-based clinical practice for key topics in adult and pediatric hospital medicine.